Wellposedness for the KdV hierarchy: Proof of Theorem

+In this section we have proven the main theorems and we postponed most of the fixed time estimates on the Miura map and the Hamiltonian vector fields of Hamiltonian functions, the Kato smoothing estimate and precompactness of weak solutions.
 In Section \ref{sec:AKNS} we develop the structure and the formulas for KdV and the Gardner hierarchy.
 The modified Miura map and estimates for it are the central object in Section \ref{sec:mmiura}.
 Section \ref{sec:weak} uses the modified Miura map to verify equivalence of weak solutions to the $N$th KdV equation, the $N$th Gardner equation and the $N$th good variable equation.
 The object of Section \ref{sec:tightness} are properties of weak solutions, Kato smoothing and precompactness of orbits.
 Section \ref{sec:differenceflow} gives the asymptotic series a precise meaning.
-It provides varies multilinear estimates in particular for the difference flow.
+It provides several multilinear estimates in particular for the difference flow.
+Some of the formulas and calculations are contained in the appendices.